 end

--- nearly all strategies will want to check the trades each day for StopLoss or ProfitTarget
+-- nearly all strategies will want to check open trades on each tick for StopLoss or ProfitTarget

 -- or adjustments.
 It's not possible do other methods on a `trade` variable after it has been closed.